-Definite NPs, like the list in (2), refer to their objects not by convention but due to their descriptive content.
-Since there is only one person who has been the first man on the moon the definite NP the first man on the moon refers to exactly that man.
-This behavior of definite NPs caused their use in mathematics and epistemology for definitions where they are called definite descriptions.
-In the context of a definition, a definite description refers to the unique object that satisfies the descriptive material.
-Russell's Theory of Descriptions is based on such cases and, therefore, entails the uniqueness condition for definite descriptions.
-However, in normal natural language discourse we find definite NPs whose descriptive material can be satisfied by more than one individual, like the sun, the university, the table etc. Such NPs are sometimes called incomplete definite descriptions.
-They refer uniquely to one object due to their descriptive material and further information, like our shared background knowledge about the astronomical system of the earth, or contextual information about the place and time of utterance.
+Definite NPs (here short for "definite descriptions") as in (2) refer to their objects 75 not by convention but due to their descriptive content.
+Since there is only one 76 person who has been the first man on the moon the definite NP the first man on the 77 moon refers to exactly that man.
+This behavior of definite NPs caused their use in 78 mathematics and epistemology for definitions.
+In the context of a definition, a 79 definite NP (or definite description, as this term is more common in this literature) 80 refers to the unique object that satisfies the descriptive material.
+Russell's Theory 81 of Descriptions is based on such cases and, therefore, entails the uniqueness 82 condition for definite descriptions.
+However, in normal natural language discourse 83 we find definite NPs whose descriptive material can be satisfied by more than one 84 individual, like the sun, the university, the table etc. Such NPs are sometimes 85 called incomplete definite descriptions.
+They refer uniquely to one object due to 86 their descriptive material and further information, like our shared background 87 knowledge about the astronomical system of the earth, or contextual information 88 about the place and time of utterance.
+89

-- (2a) the first man on the moon
+- (2a) the first man on the moon 90

-- (2b) the sun
+- (2b) the sun 91

-- (2c) the university
+- (2c) the university 92

-- (2d) the table
+- 93 (2d) the table